jlinder/algorithm-study/website/README.txt

       website in both its template form and generated form.
 The contents of each subdirectory are:

-         bin - binary files; conatins the script to generated the full .html files
+         bin - binary files; contains the script to generated the full .html files
          contents - the contents of each page in the website templates - the templates for the header, footer and menus